 The Dosage for Dogs

-How much Robitussin to give a dog is the question lots of K9 owners ask.
-First off, you’ll want to stick with Robitussin that contains Dextromethorphan which is the most commercially available.
-Be warned that Robitussin AC contains opiates such as codeine which is a naturally occurring morphine!
+How much Robitussin to give a dog is the question lots of canine owners ask.
+First off, stick with Robitussin that contains Dextromethorphan which is the most commercially available.
+Be warned that Robitussin AC contains opiates such as codeine which is a naturally occurring morphine.
 This can be habit forming and develop into a very bad situation for Fido!

-It’s really difficult to give you an exact dosage because every case is somewhat different.
+So, it’s really difficult to provide an exact dosage because every case is somewhat different.
 As a general guideline, every 10 hours or so you can use up to half a milligram per pound but don’t exceed this amount.
-The same formula applies to the liquid form but check the label’s concentration.
+The same formula applies to the liquid form but be sure to check the label’s concentration.

 Alternatives to Robitussin